EinAeffchen/Smol/README.md

 3. Run `make up`

 ### First Use
 1. Open [localhost](http://localhost) in your webbrowser.
-(This can take a few seconds to spin up, so have a little patients)
+(This can take a few seconds to spin up, so have a little patience)
 2. Go to the Loader page and click 'Update Content'.
 This will look for all images and videos, create thumbnails, previews and detect faces.
 ![Load Images](https://github.com/EinAeffchen/Fapflix2.0/blob/master/screenshots/loader.png?raw=true)
 If you run this for the first time, it can take a while because all the Face detection models have to be downloaded first.